 Pediatric Chronic Illness Transition Care

-Due to the success of Neonatal Intensive Care Units (NICUs), childhood cancer treatment, and organ transplantation technology, a growing population of young people with complex chronic disease are now surviving into adulthood.
-It is estimated that they will soon comprise in excess of 10% of young adults, compared to approximately 1% of young adults prior to these advances in childhood care.
-When pediatric patients with complex disease transfer to adult care, the triple threat of serious disease, immature executive judgment, and loss of usual care sources cause surges in preventable disability, hospitalization, and health spending.
+With the success of NICUs, childhood cancer treatment, and organ transplantation technology, a growing population of young people with complex chronic disease are now surviving into adulthood.
+It is estimated that they will soon comprise almost 10% of young adults, compared to approximately 1% of young adults prior to these advances in treating childhood diseases.
+When pediatric patients with complex disease transfer to adult care, the triple threat of serious disease, immature executive judgment, and loss of usual care sources cause surges in preventable disability, hospitalization, and healthcare spending.